-To find your business’ challenges, you’ll need to dive into the dark corners of your current and previous marketing strategies and analyze the results.
-Looking back on past analytics can help you see how your business is performing over a wide spectrum of areas as well as discover where it is struggle and where it is outperforming expected benchmarks.
+You'll need to dive into the dark corners of your current and previous marketing strategies to find your business challenges and analyze the results.
+Looking back on past analytics can help you see how your business is performing over a broad spectrum of areas and discover where it's struggling and outperforming expected benchmarks.

 STEP TWO: IDENTIFYING YOUR MARKETING OBJECTIVES

-Once you identify the biggest obstacles in your business' path, you can see the areas your business needs to improve in.
-From there, you can begin to decide which metrics you'd like to see change in and set your goals.
+Once you identify the biggest obstacles in your business' path, you can see the areas your business needs to improve.
+From there, you can decide which metrics you'd like to see change in and set your goals.

-In the 2017 State of Inbound, HubSpot found that for many businesses, their challenges and marketing priorities were aligned.
-In fact, the study found that the top four marketing goals for businesses over the next 12 months are:
+In the 2017 State of Inbound, HubSpot found that their challenges and marketing priorities were aligned for many businesses.
+The study found that the top four marketing goals for businesses over the next 12 months are:

 Converting contacts/leads into customers (70%)